Hazel Smith performs Secret Places .

 Hazel Smith (Writer/performer)

-Hazel's most recent book of creative writing is Word Migrants (Giramondo).
+Hazel's most recent book of poetry is Word Migrants (Giramondo).
 Go to the Giramondo site here for more information,

 and media links to several positive reviews, the most in depth to date being that in the Sydney Review of Books (by Joy Wallace).

 Cover illustration is by Sieglinde Karl.

 Hazel Smith's full CV, including her publications list is here.